m42-health/CXformer/Readme.md

 ## 🔬 Overview

-**CheXformer** is a self-supervised foundation model family tailored for **Chest X-ray (CXR)** analysis.
-Built on top of DINOv2 and adapted with domain-specific optimizations, CheXformer delivers **SOTA** performance on multiple medical imaging tasks while being compute-efficient.
+**CXFormer** is a self-supervised foundation model family tailored for **Chest X-ray (CXR)** analysis.
+Built on top of DINOv2 and adapted with domain-specific optimizations, CXFormer delivers **SOTA** performance on multiple medical imaging tasks while being compute-efficient.

 Key Contributions:
 - Register-enhanced ViT with fewer prototype heads
 - Self-supervised pretraining on 600K+ CXRs from 5 global datasets
 - Strong generalization across 3 core tasks: classification, segmentation, and report generation
-- Lightweight CheXformer(S) matches RAD-DINO with 7× less compute
+- Lightweight CXFormer(S) matches RAD-DINO with 7× less compute
 - Released on HuggingFace and open-sourced for reproducibility

 ---